 Although there is a lot of potential to earn very good money in network marketing very few have made it quick, most make their millions through consistent effort.

-If you are looking into the industry for the first time don’t be scared to look at other business models, products, and services; particularly if you don’t know which company to join.
+If you are looking into the industry for the first time don’t be scared to look at other business models, services, and/or products; particularly if you don’t know which company to join.

 What training do they provide?

 A good company has a solid training system such as resources found on VitalyTennant.com.

 Say hello to Network Marketing / NWM